mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 CREATING A

-K’KREE TRAVELLER
+K'KREE TRAVELLER
-K’kree are created using a similar process to other Travellers, although unless an outsider is being created the Traveller will be the head of a household rather than an individual and gain additional family members.
+K'kree are created using a similar process to other Travellers, although unless an outsider is being created the Traveller will be the head of a household rather than an individual and gain additional family members.

-Use the characteristics and traits for K’kree Travellers shown below:
+Use the characteristics and traits for K'kree Travellers shown below:

 Characteristics: STR+6, INT+2, EDU+2
 Traits: Big and Tough, Claustrophobic, Gregarious

 Note that these characteristics assume a patriarch of a family is being created.
-All other male K’kree have STR+6, but also INT-4 and EDU-4.
-Female K’kree have STR+3 and EDU-5.
+All other male K'kree have STR+6, but also INT-4 and EDU-4.
+Female K'kree have STR+3 and EDU-5.

 If the Traveller is an outsider, his SOC is rolled for normally.
-It is considered to be 0 in K’kree society – little different to that of any other non-K’kree.
+It is considered to be 0 in K'kree society – little different to that of any other non-K'kree.
 If the Traveller is to be an outsider, they gain Outsider 0 and begin Traveller creation as normal for the adopted home society.
-An outsider cannot gain wives, family members and other K’kree as followers.
+An outsider cannot gain wives, family members and other K'kree as followers.

-If traditional K’kree Traveller creation is used instead, the Traveller’s caste is determined by his SOC score and is unlikely to change unless a Life Event occurs.
+If traditional K'kree Traveller creation is used instead, the Traveller's caste is determined by his SOC score and is unlikely to change unless a Life Event occurs.
 The Traveller begins at the level of servant-of- rankholder in his caste.
-His family’s specialist area is determined using the Specialist Area table with the following modifiers:
+His family's specialist area is determined using the Specialist Area table with the following modifiers: